mauroservienti/milestone.github.io/_posts/bulk-editing-garmin-data.md

 The above snippet retrieves the top 25 activities for a given gear.

-> Your mileage may vary with the 25 items limit.
+> Your mileage may vary with the 25 item limit.
 I run the above script more or less every couple of weeks.
 The query returns activities ordered by date, with the latest on top.
 I assume that there is no way I can record more than 25 activities for a specific gear in two weeks.

 The next step is to filter to get only virtual activities: